 Leaving aside the issue of whether federal employees are over or underpaid on average, it is possible to make a reasonable guess about your future income based on past actions by the President and Congress.
 Obviously, in an election year, anything can happen but, when the rhetoric subsides, federal employees have come out reasonably well on pay and benefits issues that have come up regardless of which party is in power in the White House and Congress.

 We still don’t know the final pay figures for 2011 but a reasonable guess is an average of 1.4% in January.
 Presumably, the final figures will be available sometime before January 1, 2012.
-In the meantime, you can take a look at our pay calculator for 2011 and get an estimate on how much your gross pay will be in 2011.
-Also, check out our 2010 GS pay calculator for federal pay rates by grade, step and region.

 But, looking ever further ahead, how much will your salary go up in 2012?